chelseafernandes2000/Automatic-tagging-of-marathon-runner-/README.md

 3. Use the URL as given to open it in any browser
 4. Do not close CMD if you want the project to be running

-For more details and to see screenshots of working model, check Software Documentation.docx
+For more details and to see screenshots of working model, check Documentation.docx